Urban Photography in Quebec: Locations, Light, and Inspiration

 SettingHistoric + natural

-Photographing Quebec City in summer means capturing a festive, lively, colorful city.
-In autumn, the maple hues transform parks and hills into flamboyant canvases.
+Photographing Quebec in summer means capturing a festive, lively, colorful city.
+In autumn, the maple hues transform parks and hills into blazing paintings.
 In winter, snow and frost dress the alleys in an almost unreal white silence.
 In spring, the light returns and reveals the city in its barest truth.
-Four seasons, four travel diaries.
+Four seasons, four travel journals.

 Remarkable lightSpring